5 Minutes Read.

 Incorporating manual review guidelines

 Although automated underwriting programs can handle the majority of loan applications, there will inevitably be cases where manual review is prudent.
-Some lenders and analysts have even suggested that complacency, or over-reliance on automated underwriting, particularly in the subprime mortgage industry, may have contributed to the 2008 financial crisis.
+Some lenders and analysts have even suggested that over-reliance on automated underwriting, particularly in the subprime mortgage industry, may have contributed to the 2008 financial crisis.

 Request MonJa's Lending Software Demo